unlv-evol/PyReprism/docs/intro.rst

 Overview / Install
 ==================

 PyReprism is a Python framework that helps researchers and developers the task of source code preprocessing.
-With PyReprism, you can easily match, count, and remove comments, whitespaces, operators, numbers and other language specific constructs from over 150 programming languages and file extension.
+With PyReprism, you can easily match, extract, count, and remove comments, whitespaces, operators, numbers and other language specific constructs from over 150 programming languages and file extension.

 Requirements